 Tangy tomatillo salsa verde sauce, that lovely green sauce that often tops chicken enchiladas.
-Chop the tomatillos and chilies, simmer with onion and spices then briefly puree in a blender.
-I often double the recipe and freeze for extra future use.
+Chop, simmer, and blend.
+Super easy.
+I often double the recipe and freeze extra for future use.
 If you buy jarred sauce, time to try homemade salsa verde.
-It's easy and delicious.
-There is so much you can do with it.
+And it's good for more than just enchiladas.
 See a list of 12 things to do with salsa verde at the end of the post.

 How to Make Salsa Verde (Tomatillo Salsa)

 Add chopped tomatillos, peppers, onion, garlic, and spices to a pan and simmer until the salsa is broken down and juicy, about 20 minutes.
 Pulse briefly in a blender, use right away or cool, refrigerate then freeze.
 That's it.

 How long does enchiladas sauce last in the fridge?
 It's good for 4-5 days.
 If you're not gong to use it up, freeze it in jars labeled with the date and volume (like 8 ounces or 1 cup).

 What are Tomatillos?